Psychoville: Plot

 The series features a diverse set of five characters who live in different parts of England, all of whom have been blackmailed by the same individual (referred to in the credits for episode seven as "Black Gloved Man"), who has given them each a letter with the message "I know what you did…" In the second episode, the blackmailer leaves them a second message that reads, "You killed her".
 In the third episode they receive a videotape showing them in an asylum together (several having previously revealed that they had been institutionalised) performing "Close Every Door" from the musical Joseph and the Amazing Technicolor Dreamcoat.
 It is later disclosed that the institution was called Ravenhill Hospital.
 In Episodes Five and Six, the characters discover the final message: a key depicting a raven.
-At least David's letter also contains the message "I'm waiting...".
+David's letter also contains the message "I'm waiting...".

-Ultimately it is revealed that Joy, Robert, David and Oscar were involved in the death of Nurse Edwina Kenchington (Eileen Atkins), who is the blackmailer's mother.
-The blackmailer is Dr. Stuart Strachen, a surgeon, who is also known as Mr. Jolly.
-Jolly blackmailed Jelly whom he blamed most, as he was operating on Jelly's hand (which was later amputated after the operation went wrong) while Kenchington was dying.
+Ultimately it's revealed that Joy, Robert, David and Oscar were involved in the death of Nurse Edwina Kenchington (Eileen Atkins), who is the blackmailer's mother.
+The blackmailer is Dr. Stuart Strachen, a surgeon also known as Mr. Jolly.
+Jolly blackmailed Jelly whom he blamed most, as he was operating on Jelly's hand (later amputated as the operation went wrong) while Kenchington was dying.
 David knocked her over and Joy pronounced her dead.
 The group started a fire to cover their tracks, but Kenchington woke up and attempted to escape.
-Oscar, Joy and Robert prevented her from leaving the room she was trapped in, but she somehow survived and returns to Ravenhill in the final episode looking for her locket.
-At the end of the series, Mr Jolly blows up part of the asylum with most of the main characters and Kenchington inside and it is revealed that Robert has the locket.
+Oscar, Joy and Robert prevented her from leaving the room she was trapped in but she somehow survived and returns to Ravenhill in the final episode looking for her locket.
+At the end of the series, Mr Jolly blows up part of the asylum with most of the main characters and Kenchington inside.
+It is revealed that Robert has the locket.